haarlems/forensics/chapters/chapter-01-digital-forensics/05-memory-analysis/reading/README.md

 ### Identify persistence
 - signs of rootkits
+- signs of malicious drivers

 ### Dump suspicious processes and drivers

 ## Volatility
+Volatility and Volatility3 are open source memory forensics frameworks.

+The difference between them lies in capability and usage:
+- `Volatility` or `Volatility2` is the original version, with multiple plugins and functionality
+- `Volatility3` is the newer version, with most of the functionality of 2 ported, but not all, yet

+We will use Volatility3, and resort to Volatility2 only in case of missing functionality.
+### Memory scan with YARA

+## Strings
+Unix utility used to extract strings from memory.

+`strings memory.dmp` # default for ASCII strings

+`strings memory.dmp -e l ` # for windows UTF-16LE strings
+- -e encoding
+- l for Windows Unicode UTF-16LE

+See `man strings` for other encoding options.
 ## Summary
 - summary
 ## Drills